How To Obtain a Cold War Recognition Certificate

 Qualifications for a Cold Ware Recognition Certificate and How to Get One

-If you served honorably on active duty in the Armed Forces, in the Guard, in the Reserve, or as a DOD federal employee from September 2, 1945 through December 26, 1991, you're authorized to receive the Cold War Recognition Certificate as per section 1084 of the Fiscal Year 1998 National Defense Authorization Act.
-The certificate is awarded to all U.S. Armed Forces personnel as well as some civilian personnel who served during the Cold War era defined by these dates.
-The certificate is offered by the Secretary of Defense.
+If you served honorably on active duty in the Armed Forces, in the Guard, in the Reserve, or as a Department of Defense federal employee from September 2, 1945, through December 26, 1991, you're authorized to receive the Cold War Recognition Certificate.

 There is only one official site where you can request a Cold War Recognition Certificate, and this actually makes things easier.
 It is operated by the United States Army, which is the executive agency for the Cold War Recognition Program.